dlt-hub/dlt/docs/website/docs/glossary.md

 ## [Resource](./walkthroughs/create-a-pipeline.md)

-  If the source is an API, then the resource is an endpoint in that API.
-If the source is a database, then the resource is a table in that database.
+  If the source is an API, then a resource is an endpoint in that API.
+If the source is a spreadsheet, then a resource is a tab in that spreadsheet.
+If the source is a database, then a resource is a table in that database.
 A source is organized into one or more resources.

 ## [Source](./walkthroughs/create-a-pipeline.md)

   If endpoints in an API are the resources, then the API is the source.
+If tabs in a spreadsheet are the resources, then the source is the spreadsheet.
 If tables in a database are the resources, then the source is the database.
 A source is organized into one or more resources.

 ## [Destination](./walkthroughs/create-a-pipeline.md)

-  The data store where data from the source is loaded (e.g. a data warehouse like Google BigQuery).
+  The data store where data from the source is loaded (e.g. Google BigQuery).

 ## [Pipeline](./walkthroughs/create-a-pipeline.md)